gobravedave/C4-Plantuml-Helper/discovery.md

 thing <|-- scissors
 thing <|-- paper
 thing <|-- rock
-link thing "http://www.github.com" "This is a tooltip for a link" link scissors "http://www.github.com" "This is a tooltip for a link" link paper "http://www.github.com" "This is a tooltip for a link" link rock "http://www.github.com" "This is a tooltip for a link"
+link thing "https://gobravedave.atlassian.net/wiki/spaces/DISCOVERY/pages/425985/Mermaid+Demo" "This is a tooltip for a link to thing" link scissors "https://gobravedave.atlassian.net/wiki/spaces/DISCOVERY/pages/425985/Mermaid+Demo" "This is a tooltip for a link to link to scissors" link paper "https://gobravedave.atlassian.net/wiki/spaces/DISCOVERY/pages/425985/Mermaid+Demo" "This is a tooltip for a link to paper" link rock "https://gobravedave.atlassian.net/wiki/spaces/DISCOVERY/pages/425985/Mermaid+Demo" "This is a tooltip for a link to rock"
 ```

 Confluence is good to go with the [Mermaind confluence plug-in]( https://marketplace.atlassian.com/apps/1214124/mermaid-plugin-for-confluence?tab=overview&hosting=server).
 Saying that, I have not given it a go (yet).